cockroachdb/docs/v2.1/admin-ui-statements-page.md

 -----|------------
 First Attempts | The cumulative number of first attempts to execute the SQL statement (or multiple statements having the same fingerprint).
 Retries | The cumulative number of retries to execute the SQL statement (or multiple statements having the same fingerprint).
-Max Retries |
+Max Retries | The highest number of retries for a single SQL statement with this fingerprint. <br><br>For example, if three statements having the same fingerprint had to be retried 0, 1, and 5 times, then the Max Retries value for the fingerprint is 5.
-Total |
+Total | The total number of executions of statements with this fingerprint.
+It is calculated as the sum of first attempts and cumulative retries.

 ### Latency by phase

-The **Latency by Phase** table provides the mean and standard deviation values of the service latency for each execution phase (parse, plan, run, and overhead) for the SQL statement (or multiple statements having the same fingerprint).
+The **Latency by Phase** table provides the mean and standard deviation values of the overall service latency as well as latency for each execution phase (parse, plan, run, and overhead) for the SQL statement (or multiple statements having the same fingerprint).
 The table provides the service latency details in numerical values as well as bar graphs.
 The bar graphs are color-coded per execution phase:

 Phase | Color code
 -----|------------